steffaniakubelio/Cuisine-assort/README.md

 # Cuisine Assort - Recipe Management System

 Cuisine Assort is a recipe management system built using JavaFX and SceneBuilder.
-It allows users to organize, store, and share their favorite recipes with ease.
+It allows users to organize, store, and share their favorite recipes with ease

 ## Features